mehrdadn/SOTA-Py/README.md

 This is what you'd prefer to do, because it can potentially give better results depending on whether you get lucky/unlucky with traffic.

-This is a dynamic-programming problem, because the probability of reaching your destination on time is just the maximum probability of reaching it from each road the next intersection.
+This is a dynamic-programming problem, because the probability of reaching your destination on time is just the maximum probability of reaching it from each road at the next intersection.

 ### What is the *path-based* SOTA problem?